Graph modification for edge-coloured and signed graph homomorphism problems: parameterized and classical complexity

+Finally, if we switch the two reset vertices of $G_i$, all the paths of length~$2$ starting at these vertices are monochromatic, hence no alternating odd figure eight goes through them.
+Removing the reset vertices, and recursively the obtained leaves gives the empty graph.
+Therefore, there is no alternating odd figure eight in $G_i$, it thus maps to $H_{r,b}^{2rb}$, and $(P4)$ holds.

 The construction of the edge gadget ensures that $(E3)$ and $(E4)$ are satisfied.
 Moreover, if we switch at $u$ and $v$, we obtain an obstruction, ensuring that $(E2)$ holds.
 Finally, let $H$ be the graph obtained from $G_{uv}$ by possibly switching $v$.
-Then every path of length two starting at $u$ is monochromatic, hence no bad walk in $H$ contains $u$.
-Removing $u$ and leaves of $H$ yields an alternating odd cycle, which does not contain any bad walk.
+Then every path of length two starting at $u$ is monochromatic, hence no alternating odd figure eight in $H$ contains $u$.
+Removing $u$ and leaves of $H$ yields an alternating odd cycle, which does not contain any alternating odd figure eight.
 Therefore, $H$ maps to $H_{r,b}^{2rb}$, and by exchanging $u$ with $v$, we obtain $(E1)$.

 It remains to prove $(SP)$.
 Let $S$ be a valid set and $H$ be the graph obtained from $G'$ by switching at every vertex of $S$.
-Consider a bad walk containing an edge from an edge gadget and an edge from a partition gadget.
+Consider an alternating odd figure eight containing an edge from an edge gadget and an edge from a partition gadget.
 This walk goes through a vertex $u\in V_i$ such that the edge before $u$ in the walk lies in $G_i$ and the other one lies in some $G_{uv}$.
 If $u\in S$, the paths of length $2$ starting from $u$ in $G_i$ are monochromatic.
 Conversely, if $v\notin S$, the paths of length $2$ starting at $u$ in $G_{uv}$ are monochromatic.
-In both cases we reach a contradiction with the existence of a bad walk going through $v$.
-Therefore, every bad walk of $H$ is contained either in an edge gadget or in a partition gadget.
+In both cases we reach a contradiction with the existence of an alternating odd figure eight going through $v$.
+Therefore, every alternating odd figure eight of $H$ is contained either in an edge gadget or in a partition gadget.